 The more you know your own body, the more you can control it, so self-exploration is an important foreplay tip even if it’s not an actual part of the occasion.

-A few methods exist for controlling ejaculation, such as finding your point-of-no-return and learning how to use biofeedback to back off, slow down, and prevent ejaculation.
+A few methods exist for controlling ejaculation, such as finding your point-of-no-return and learning about the use of biofeedback to back off, slow down, and prevent ejaculation.

 Don’t forget to include desensitizing spray if you really have problems holding back.